Hamilton Cycles in Random Graphs: a bibliography: The random hypergraphs and

 \subsection{Algorithms}

 Allen, B\"ottcher, Kohayakawa and Person \cite{ABKP} gave a randomised polynomial time algorithm for finding a tight Hamilton cycle in $H_{n,p:k}$ provided $p\geq n^{-1+\e}$ for any fixed $\e>0$.
-Allen, Koch, Parczyk and Person \cite{AKPP} gave a deterministic polynomial time algorithm for finding a tight Hamilton cycle provided $p\geq \frac{C\log^3n}{n}$ for sufficiently large $C$. \begin{Problem} Construct a polynomial time algorithm for finding Hamilton cycles in random hypergraphs, for all relevant $\ell$ and $p$. \end{Problem}
+Allen, Koch, Parczyk and Person \cite{AKPP} gave a deterministic polynomial time algorithm for finding a tight Hamilton cycle provided $p\geq \frac{C\log^3n}{n}$ for sufficiently large $C$. \begin{Problem} Construct a polynomial time algorithm for finding Hamilton cycles in random hypergraphs, for all relevant $\ell$ and $p$. \end{Problem} Molloy, Pralat and Sorkin \cite{MPS} consider the following semi-random process.
+The player is trying to build an $s$-uniform hypergraph that contains a perfect matching or a Hamilton cycle.
+Each edge consists of $r$ randomly chosen vertices plus $s-r$ vertices chosen by the player.
+Among their results, they prove that if $1\leq r\leq2,s\geq3$ then only $O(n)$ edges are needed w.h.p. \begin{Problem} Suppose that $s\geq 4$.
+Can we succeed w.h.p. in $O(n)$ steps if $r=s-1$? \end{Problem}